sablier-labs/EIPs/EIPS/eip-draft_mna.md

 [Native Assets](https://docs.fuel.network/docs/sway/blockchain-development/native_assets/) design, as well as its [SRC-20: Native Asset](https://docs.fuel.network/docs/sway-standards/src-20-native-asset/) standard.

+The key distinction between Fuel's Native Assets and this EIP is that, in our proposal, each contract is limited to a single native token (NT).
+A contract can mint only one NT, and the contract's address itself serves as the NT's ID.

 ## Specification

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT